-Doctoral students wishing to select music history as related field must submit a formal application to the area.
-This application consists of three items:
+Doctoral students wishing to select music history as related field must submit a formal application.
+Applications will be reviewed during long semesters only and will consist of three items:

 * a cover letter including contact information